 Most insurance companies regulated by the state of Michigan are mandated to provide an autism benefit.
 This includes services related to the diagnosis and treatment of ASD.
 The Michigan Autism Program also provides children ages 18 months through 5 years old with Applied Behavior Analysis (ABA) services.

 Can Autism be cured?

-As of now there is no known cure but parent’s experience and research is showing that early intervention and a variety of treatments and therapies can lead to better outcomes in life for people on the autism spectrum.
+As of now there is no known cure but parent’s experience and research shows that early intervention and a variety of therapies can lead to better outcomes in life for people on the autism spectrum.

 What do I need to think about for my child’s IEP?

 Students with Autism often are eligible for services under the category of Autism Spectrum Disorder.
 The IEP is a process that results in a document, the IEP, which guides the student’s education.
 This means parents and educators work together to make an educational plan that provides supports, services, accommodations and modifications that fit the individual student with an autism spectrum disorder.
 These supports and services are designed to help the student learn within the general educational curriculum along with other students.
 Visit our website for more information on the IEP process.

 The educational plan for each student should be individualized and address the students’ needs in all areas: academic, social and adaptive, communication, as well as gross and fine motor development.

 All students have strengths and these should be built upon as well.
 Making sure these strengths are considered is just one important contribution parents make to the educational planning team.

 Within the overall context of individualization, and recognizing the uniqueness of each student, there are some programming suggestions that can serve as a guide to making the learning environment best for the student with an autism spectrum disorder.

 - Understanding School Services for My Child with Autism